-Moreover, if there exits a homeomorphism in $\IFS(f_1,\dots,f_k)$ that is not conjugate to a rotation, then $\Omega$ contains all the sequences with dense orbit under the Bernoulli shift map and the periodic periodic points of $\IFS(f_1,\dots,f_k)$ are dense in $S^1$. \end{mainthm}

-Observe that the minimal IFSs in the above theorem are not strongly-fibred because $X_\omega=S^1$ for all $\omega\in\Sigma_k^+$.
+In particular, $\Omega$ contains all the sequences with dense orbit under the Bernoulli shift map and if there exists a homeomorphism in $\IFS(f_1,\dots,f_k)$ which is not conjugate to a rotation, then the periodic periodic points of $\IFS(f_1,\dots,f_k)$ are dense in $\mathbb{S}^1$.} \end{mainthm} Observe that the minimal IFSs mentioned in this theorem above are not strongly-fibred, as $X_\omega=\mathbb{S}^1$, for every $\omega\in\Sigma_k^+$.